-65. After 65, the medical must be carried

-out every year.
-The Authority will usually

-send out a reminder letter a few weeks

-before the medical is due.
-A failure to

-produce a satisfactory medical within the

-required timeframe given by the Authority

-may lead to the suspension of the driver's

-licence.

-i) Evidence of your English language New applications

-proficiency

-μ.
-0,100.00

-Some applicants may not be required to

-take the English proficiency test.
-This is

-the case if they can demonstrate their

-ability to communicate in English by

-providing an appropriate educational

-certificate for a qualification related to

-English.
-Acceptable qualifications may

-include a GCSE (or equivalent) in a subject

-such as English language or literature, a

-degree in a subject containing substantial

-English content, or an NVQ or BTEC in a

-subject that requires its students to

-communicate well in English.
-You can

-submit your appropriate qualification

-electronically either by uploading it as part

-of the online form or by email to

-licensing@cheltenham.gov.uk - We will

-accept a scan or photo of the certificate.

-If applicants are unable to provide such a

-certificate, or if the licensing officer is not

-satisfied that the certificate(s) provided

-sufficiently demonstrate the applicant's

-ability to communicate in English, the

-applicant will need to pass the English

-proficiency test.

-pronciency test.

-New applications

-j) Certificates of Good Character

-j) Certificates of Good Character Where any applicant has been resident Renewal applications where the licence

-Where any applicant has been resident Renewal applications where the licence

-Renewal applications where the licence holder has lived in another country for longe than 6 months in a given calendar year.
+Requirement Relevance the age of 65.
+After 65, the medical must be carried out every year.
+The authority will usually send out a reminder letter a few weeks before the medical is due.
+A failure to produce a satisfactory medical within the required timeframe given by the Authority may lead to the suspension of the driver's licence. i) Evidence of your English language proficiency New applications Some applicants may not be required to take the English proficiency test.
+This is the case if they can demonstrate their ability to communicate in English by providing an appropriate educational certificate for a qualification related to English.
+Acceptable qualifications may include a GCSE (or equivalent) in a subject such as English language or literature, a degree in a subject containing substantial English content, or an NVQ or BTEC in a subject that requires its students to communicate well in English.
+You can submit your appropriate qualification electronically either by uploading it as part of the online form or by email to licensing@cheltenham.gov.uk.
+We will accept a scan or photo of the certificate.
+If applicants are unable to provide such a certificate, or if the licensing officer is not satisfied that the certificates provided sufficiently demonstrate the applicant's ability to communicate in English, the applicant will need to pass the English proficiency test. j) Certificate of good character New applications Where any applicant has been resident abroad at any time from the age of 18 prior to an application they must provide a certificate of good conduct.
+Renewal applications where the licence holder has lived in another country for longer than 6 months in a given calendar year.

-k) Mandatory training New and renewal applications Mandatory licensing, safeguarding and equality training.
+Requirement Relevance k) Mandatory training New & renewal applications Mandatory licensing, safeguarding and equality training.
 Refresher training every three years